jwcain/Portfolio/index.md

 > “Justin was proactive, enthusiastic and multi-talented.
 That enthusiasm continued throughout the entire internship, ...
-This experience > showed me that he is not only talented, but also motivated.
+This experience  showed me that he is not only talented, but also motivated.
-> Looking back at our interview and hiring process, I would absolutely make the same decision in taking Justin on as a team member.
-He is > a valuable asset, with good insight and work ethic.”
+Looking back at our interview and hiring process, I would absolutely make the same decision in taking Justin on as a team member.
+He is  a valuable asset, with good insight and work ethic.”
 __— Tommy Stuart, Co-founder & CEO of Coney Dog Games__

+werqwrwqrweqr